JackieTreeh0rn/Docker-Swarm-Stacks/README.md

 ## 📄 License
 This project is licensed under the MIT License.
-See the LICENSE for details.